Marwan-Kalboneh/cloud-learning-journey/terraform-nginx/README.md

 This project is the Terraform version of my earlier AWS EC2 + Nginx project.

-In the first project, I created the server manually from the AWS Console.
-In this one, I used Terraform to create the EC2 instance, security group, and install Nginx automatically.
+In my first AWS project, I created the server manually from the AWS Console.
+In this one, I used Terraform to create the EC2 instance and security group, and to automate the Nginx setup.

+The main goal was to understand the basic Terraform workflow and see how the same infrastructure can be created from code instead of manually.

 ## What it does

+This project:

- creates a security group
+- creates a security group
 - opens port 22 for SSH
 - opens port 80 for HTTP
 - launches an EC2 instance
-- installs Nginx with user_data
+- installs Nginx automatically with "user_data"
 - shows the public IP as output

+## Files

+- "main.tf"
+- "outputs.tf"
+- "README.md"

 ## Commands used